indrajithprabaswara/pollution_data_visualizer/readme.md

 - Global city suggestions when searching.
 - Basic unit tests for the data collector and application routes.
 - Automatic data refresh every 30 minutes for displayed cities.
-- Background scheduler stores AQI data every 30 minutes for all monitored cities.
+ - Cloud Scheduler triggers a Pub/Sub message every 30 minutes to collect AQI data.
 - Tailwind CSS styling with gradient hero section and animated typewriter heading.
 - Animated line and pie charts that update smoothly with a toggle to switch chart type.
 - Real-time updates using WebSockets so cards refresh automatically.